urcheraus/urcheraus/_posts/2019-04-08-create-a-blog-with-jekyll-and-github.markdown

 ## Blog more

 To make another blog post create a file in `_posts/` named YYYY-MM-DD-this-is-the-post-url.markdown (with the current date and the name of your post).
-Commit with `git commit -am 'YAFP (Yet Another Fine Post)'`.
+Add your post with `git add .`.
+Commit with `git commit -m 'YAFP (Yet Another Fine Post)'`.
 Send it to GitHub with `git push master`.

 ## Next steps